First Trump allies in Georgia election subversion case surrender | Law-Order

 Trump, the front-runner for the Republican 2024 White House nomination, has lambasted all the prosecutions as politically motivated and continues to claim falsely that his 2020 loss to Democratic President Joe Biden was the result of fraud.
 Eastman said in a statement he would surrender, the day after agreeing to a $100,000 bond agreement.

 "I am here today to surrender to an indictment that should never have been brought," Eastman said in the statement.
 "It represents a crossing of the Rubicon for our country, implicating the fundamental First Amendment right to petition the government for redress of grievances."
-Hall, a Republican poll watcher in Georgia's Fulton County, was booked by the county's sheriff's office on Tuesday and has not yet been released, the jail records showed.
+Hall, a Republican poll watcher in Georgia's Fulton County, was booked by the county's sheriff's office on Tuesday, the jail records showed.

 Hall previously agreed to a $10,000 bond deal requiring that he report to pre-trial supervision every 30 days.
 Trump on Monday agreed to post a $200,000 bond and accepted bail conditions that would bar him from threatening co-defendants or witnesses in the case.